meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence: Multi-Agent Energy-Aware Scheduling

 \subsubsection{Energy-aware (\eware)}

-If no gap flag violations occur, indicating that all rechargeable robots have sufficient gaps between their expected return for recharging, we proceed to check if each robot has adequate energy to continue the mission using \eware{}.
+If no gap flag violations occur, indicating that all rechargeable robots have sufficient gaps between their expected return for recharging, we proceed to check if each robot has adequate energy to continue the mission using \eware{} described in \cref{alg:eware}.

 (Lines 3-6) We assess whether each rechargeable robot can reach the charging station without depleting its energy below the reserve level while following the candidate trajectory.
-We refer to this condition as the \textbf{\textit{Reserve SoC Condition}}: \eqn{ e^i(t) > e^{i, res}_j \ \forall t \in [t_j, t_{j,C}]. } If successful, the candidate trajectory replaces the current committed trajectory.
+We refer to this condition as the \textbf{\textit{Reserve SoC Condition}}: \eqn{ e^i(t) > e^{i, res}_j \ \forall t \in [t_j, t^i_{j,C}] } If successful, the candidate trajectory replaces the current committed one.
+For the returning robot, a landing controller is assumed to exist: \begin{assumption} When the returning rechargeable robot reaches rendezvous point $x^c_{rp}$ at $t^i_{j,C}$, there exists a landing controller $\pi^i_l : [t^i_{j,C}, t_{j,R}) \times \Xcal_r^i \rightarrow \Ucal$ that guides the rechargeable robot to the mobile charging robot. \end{assumption}